openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 For a small company, running a world class assembly / production is hard.
 In the drone context, it is even harder because the components are small and relatively cheaper to procure or build.
 In most cases, if a part is broken or needs to be replaced the manufacturer or the operator just buys a new one and attaches it to the drone.
 This makes tracking of parts in the company difficult especially in day-to-day operations.
 In recent years, a lot of work has been done in the automotive sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate owernship.

+__Traceability vs Transparency__: A common distinction that needs to be made between transparency and tracking of parts.
+Tracking / traceability is a much more difficult problem to solve given the complications of tracking parts and spares as they move throught the custody.
+Transparency is simpler to achieve in a modern software context therefore we begin with Transperancy first while we tackle the harder issue of traceability later.

 ### Join Aerobridge

 You can join the community by filling out the form on [www.aerobridge.in](https://www.aerobridge.in)